atlas-jswank/atlas-jswank.github.io/src/content/blog/dev-containers.md

 ## Recap

-At this point you should have a functioning node js environment working with a postgres db and mpngodb but there is so much more you can do with development containers (Like use [localstack](https://github.com/localstack/localstack) to run a fully function AWS Cloud envinrpment locally in docker)
+At this point you should have a functioning node js environment working with a postgres db and mpngodb but there is so much more you can do with development containers (Like use [localstack](https://github.com/localstack/localstack) to run a fully function AWS Cloud environment locally in docker)

 For more information checkout the [development containers docs](https://containers.dev/).

+Also checkout the source from this article on github: [https://github.com/atlas-jswank/atlas-devcontainers-demo](https://github.com/atlas-jswank/atlas-devcontainers-demo)